 The initial screen a STAIRS user will see upon logging into the system is the Dashboard.
-From there the user can see and edit their personal contact information to include e-mail, address, and telephone and fax numbers.
-Important information messages, listings of important dates, and upcoming training opportunities are included on the Dashboard page.
+From there the user can see and edit their personal contact information, to include e-mail, address and telephone and fax numbers.
+Also on this Dashboard page are important information messages and listings of important dates and upcoming training opportunities.
 Training registration can be accessed from this page.

 By clicking on "Manage" to the right on the top bar, the user can, depending on his or her permissions, add a contact, attach a person to a role or assign a preparer.
-This is also where contact information is kept updated.
-It is imperative to maintain correct / current contact information in order to receive necessary automated messages and deadlines regarding reports/contracts.